airbytehq/airbyte/docs/integrations/sources/google-analytics-data-api.md

 7. (Optional) Toggle the switch **Keep Empty Rows** if you want each row with all metrics equal to 0 to be returned.
 8. (Optional) In the **Custom Reports** field, you may optionally describe any custom reports you want to sync from Google Analytics.
 See the [Custom Reports](#custom-reports) section below for more information on formulating these reports.
 9. (Optional) In the **Data Request Interval (Days)** field, you can specify the interval in days (ranging from 1 to 364) used when requesting data from the Google Analytics API.
 The bigger this value is, the faster the sync will be, but the more likely that sampling will be applied to your data, potentially causing inaccuracies in the returned results.
 We recommend setting this to 1 unless you have a hard requirement to make the sync faster at the expense of accuracy.
 This field does not apply to custom Cohort reports.
 See the [Data Sampling](#data-sampling-and-data-request-intervals) section below for more context on this field.
+10. (Optional) In the **Lookback window (Days)** field, you can specify how many days in the past we should refresh the data in every run.
+Since attribution changes after the event date, and Google Analytics has a data processing latency this is key to keep up with consistent information.
+If you set it at 5 days, in every sync it will fetch the last bookmark date minus 5 days..

 :::caution